 Full House: Doubles or Nothing by Eliza West

-straight from the source What gives?
+What gives?
 Stephanie and Darcy were supposed to be doubles partners in the tennis club.
 Then Darcy chose the new girl, Sara Albright, as her partner instead.
 Stephanie’s hurt.
 So hurt that she challenges Darcy to a face-off game in front of the whole school.
 Stephanie’s determined to win.
 There’s only one problem: if she does, Darcy will never forgive her.
 Is Stephanie really ready to lose her best friend forever?

 Include products updated are similar or are same of quality